2.6. Data Flow¶

 </table>>]

-In addition, the topology of the sequence-based graph remains the same regardless of the value of \(n\); the topology of the object-based graph becomes intractable as \(n\) increases.
+In addition, the topology of the family-based graph remains the same regardless of the value of \(n\); the topology of the object-based graph becomes intractable as \(n\) increases.

-The vast majority of graphs included in this design document adopt the sequence-based data-flow representation.
+The vast majority of graphs included in this design document adopt the family-based data-flow representation.

 Footnotes